Luminous Earth Grid

 “Our emotional connection to an increasingly technologically dominated life would not be addressed by most artists until years later.
 This makes the Luminous Earth Grid, by American artist Stuart Williams, all the more remarkable.”

-When people first see photos of Luminous Earth Grid — like the one above in which there is no clear scale reference — they usually assume it’s an image created in Photoshop.
-They’re often a bit shocked once they realize it’s simply a photograph of an actual installation.
+When people first see photos of Luminous Earth Grid they usually assume it’s an image created in Photoshop.
+They’re often surprised once they realize it’s simply a photograph of an actual installation.

 Two student volunteers from the University of California, Davis.